pukoframework/pukoframework.github.io/docs/basics/roles.md

 public function profile()
 ```

-Permission defined as `MANAGER`.
-So only user with this permission assigned can access the functions.
+In this case, the function is sealed with the `MANAGER` permission.
+Only users with this permission assigned will be able to access the function.

-<small>You need to write full path with PSR-4 directory structure to your plugin auth class.
+<small>**Important:** You must use the full PSR-4 directory path to your plugin auth class when defining the permission: `\pukoframework\auth\Bearer@\plugins\auth\UserAuth`.</small>
-`\pukoframework\auth\Bearer@\plugins\auth\UserAuth`</small>